 And it does nothing to make you feel better or resolve any issues.

-The usual result of entering the “Circle of Grump” is that you end up feeling dreadful, guilty and even more irritated whilst whatever has been bothering you carries on anyway.
+The usual result of entering what I call the “Circle of Grump” is that you end up feeling dreadful, guilty and even more irritated whilst whatever has been bothering you carries on anyway.

 |Oh no!
 Mum’s entered “The Circle of Grump” again!|

-Relying on a deadly combination of late nights / caffeine / early evening wine is setting you up for longer term exhaustion.
+Relying on a deadly combination of late nights/caffeine/early evening wine is setting you up for long term exhaustion.#

 It’s no wonder you can’t think straight to solve the problems thrown at you.